To develop aural skills through focussed listening to music, and critical reflection on that experience.

 To investigate issues of form, timbre, harmony, melody, rhythm, style, technique.

-to develop and extend musicianship, and to equip students with the necessary skills (score-reading, transposition, harmonisation, improvisation, figured bass etc.) to achieve greater flexibility in seeking career development.
+to develop and extend musicianship, and to equip students with the necessary skills (score-reading, transposition, harmonisation, figured bass etc.) to achieve greater flexibility in seeking career development.

 Module learning outcomes